 That means solution architecture must be evolved while building the solution.
 This includes creating the architectural underpinnings (Architectural Runway) and practices for incrementally evolving legacy systems into the new platforms of choice.
 In other words, we have to change the engine while driving to the destination.

 That’s why it’s effective to create an Agile Architecture CoP.
-This allows System and Enterprise Architects to come together to define and learn the leaner and more incremental approaches to establishing and evolving solution architecture, and to advancing their Agile architectural skills and craft.
+This allows System, Solution, and Enterprise Architects to come together to define and learn a more incremental approach to establishing and evolving solution architecture, and to advance their Agile architectural skills.
 Topics addressed may include:

 - Identify enabler Epics and Capabilities necessary to evolve the solution architecture